Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Get reference to the GameManager
+// Get a reference to the GameManager on the same GameObject

 manager = GetComponent<GameManager>();